-Based on Council's most recent economic and data projections, Council is estimating that between 2023 and 2046, the population for Broken Hill City is forecast to increase by 197 persons (1.10% growth), at an average annual change of 0.10%.
+Based on Council's most recent economic and data information (as it is now), Council is estimating that between 2024 and 2046, the population for Broken Hill City is forecast to increase by 197 persons (1.10% growth), at an average annual change of 0.10%.

-Whilst this is information is based on the current state of play, with the looming commencement of major mining and renewable industries along with Council economic growth plan, Council is boldly predicting and planning for City growth much larger.
-As a result of these latest trends and projections, this plan has been formulated on the prospect of job growth and further housing development for the City as well as a growing population base.
-On this basis, the City must plan to maintain service standards and increase services in some areas to ensure long term liveability and investment attractiveness of the City.
+Whilst this is information is based on the current state of play, with the looming commencement of major mining and renewable industries along with Councils economic growth plan, Council is boldly predicting and planning for City growth much larger.

+As a result of these latest trends and projections, this plan has been formulated on the prospect of job growth and further housing development for the city as well as a growing population base.
+On this basis, the city must plan to maintain service standards and increase services in some areas to ensure long term liveability and investment attractiveness of the city.